Saturday, February 9, 2013

 It was not long before Malcolm became a favorite of Elijah Muhammad, the leader of the Nation of Islam.
 He was made a minister and began to travel from city to city, preaching the message, founding new temples and converting thousands of people to the faith.
 Two years later, Malcolm X became minister of the famed Temple Number Seven in Harlem, New York.

 In April of 1964, Malcolm X made a pilgrimage to Mecca which led to his second conversion.
 He met brothers of the faith who were from many nations and of many races, black, brown, white, and all the sons of Allah.
 The reality dawned on him that advocating racial cooperation and brotherhood would help resolve the racial problems in America and, hopefully, lead to a peaceful coexistence throughout the world.
 Malcolm X’s transformed ideas and dreams reached full fruition and were ready for implementation.
-He changed his name, this time to El-Hajj Malik El-Shabazz and found himself going against the system, but this time he would not be alone in the fight for equality and justice.
+He changed his name, this time to El-Hajj Malik El-Shabazz and found himself going against the system.

 It did not take long for the reactionaries to strike out at Malcolm X. Members of the NOI resented what they thought were his attempts to supplant Elijah Muhammad.
 Government entities feared his involving the NOI in international issues, as well as his starting to lean too far to the left, while law enforcement officials looked upon him and his actions as radical, criminal and detrimental to society.